sawa2d2/k8s-on-kvm/okd/README.md

 # How to create an OKD4 cluster on KVM with Terraform

-Here is a sample code of this article [シングルノード OpenShift (OKD4) on KVM の構築 - Qiita](https://qiita.com/sawa2d2/items/3cf9c9d5d9ce5f589124).
+Here is a sample code of this article [OpenShift (OKD4) on KVM の構築 - Qiita](https://qiita.com/sawa2d2/items/3cf9c9d5d9ce5f589124).

 ## Summary